How Do I Choose the Right Tires for My Car, Truck or SUV?

 Tires and Your Driving Behavior

 Don’t buy more tires than you need, but don’t come up short.
 Don’t buy a high-end touring tire when all you may need is a quality all-season tire.
-On the flip side, if you have a performance-minded vehicle, you won’t want to settle for bargain rubbers that rob your vehicle of its performance characteristics.
+Conversely, if you have a performance-minded vehicle, you won’t want to settle for bargain rubbers that rob your vehicle of its performance characteristics.

 It’s not just how and where you drive that is a big part of your driving profile.
 Do you spend the majority of your time driving in the city?
-Then you’ll want tires that are different from someone who is spending much of their time driving on the highway.
-City driving needs tires that reduce braking distance are tough enough to put up heavy braking and poor roads, and have less rolling resistance for fuel savings.
-Highway drivers will want tires that reduce vibration and noise levels and tires that provide improved handling for superior highway rides.
+Then you’ll want tires that are different from someone spending much of their time driving on the highway.
+City driving needs tires that reduce braking distance are tough enough to put up heavy and poor roads and have less rolling resistance for fuel savings.
+Highway drivers will want tires that reduce vibration and noise levels and provide improved handling for superior highway rides.

 If you’re into hypermiling to get the best fuel efficiency, select tires are available as low-rolling-resistance tires, sometimes referred to as LR or LRR tires.
 By cutting down on the rolling resistance your vehicle faces, they help to improve fuel efficiency.
 Not drastically, but by 2-3 miles per gallon – nothing to shrug at.
 However, these tires may rob the vehicle of some performance characteristics.
 Weigh the benefits, and if saving extra cash at the pump is worth it, look for low-resistance rubbers!

 Are Premium Tires Worth the Price?